A myriad of fun, safe and interesting activities make Armenia an ideal place to visit during all seasons with your family.

-In Yerevan, one of the world’s safest cities, there are plenty of things to do with your children – whether they crave the knowledge bursting from the museums, or the thrills of the water park and amusement rides peppered around the city.
+In Yerevan, one of the world’s safest cities, there are plenty of things to do with your children – whether they crave the knowledge bursting from the museums or the thrills of the water and amusement parks peppered around the city.
 The Yerevan Zoo has 2,600 animals of 190 different species, including an aquarium with over 800 fish!
 There are rare birds and large mammals such as tigers and bears, as well as a special exhibit on snakes.

 In the hot summer months, locals and tourists flock to Lake Sevan to get away from the heat.
 Stay for a few days at one of the many resorts or in a tent on the shoreline, to unwind and let your kids be kids.
 The friendly staffare always looking for ways to entertain and provide activities for the youngest.
 Sit back with a glass of wine, or better yet, join in on the fun!

 There is a wide variety of summer camps, including those held annually at TUMO and UWC Dilijan, as well as smaller ones up in the forested mountains of Hanqavan, Aghavnadzor, and Tsaghkadzor.
 You may choose to explore the countryside and the multitude of historic monuments and amazing scenery, and there are multitudes of easy and completely safe routes that can be hiked or traversed on horseback, that will really give your children vivid experiences of nature.
 Many outdoor centers have opened up these past years offering a variety of activities, from zip-lining to rock climbing, all carefully and safely managed to ensure the most enjoyable rush of adrenaline anyone could hope for.
 See the joy on your children’s faces as they land, open-eyed, hair blown back, smiles reaching from ear to ear, after launching out into the vast Lastiver Gorge, on a series of zip-lines stretching almost two kilometers at heights of over two-hundred meters!